tracim/tracim/backend/doc/setting.md

 Filenames of the templates inside the directory are not relevant.
 Only their extensions matter and need to match the software's default extensions.
 For instance, `CODE` edits `Libre Office` files, so extensions will be `odt`, `odp`, `ods`.

-After all these changes in the configuration, you should restart all  process (web, webdav, etc...).
+After all these changes in the configuration, you should restart every process (web, webdav, etc...).

+## Call (Tracim v4.0+)

+### Configuring Tracim in `development.ini`
+To enable the call feature on Tracim.

+First you need to enable the call feature:

+    call.enabled = True

+#### Mandatory parameters
+Then select a profider:

+    call.provider = jitsi_meet

+Tracim is only supporting jitsi so far.

+Once you have selected a provider you will have to select an url:

+    call.jitsi_meet.url = https://meet.jit.si

+#### Facultative parameters
+You can specify the time (in ms) before the call is considered unanswered:

+    call.unanswered_timeout = 30000

+The default value is 30 seconds.

 ## User Custom Properties